php-fusion/docs/phpfusion-development/theme-functions/showbanners.md

 ---
-description: Display the sitebanner you specify through the Banner Management.
+description: Display the site banner you specify through the Banner Management.
 ---

 # showbanners\(\)